 - DayTwo partners with HMO Clalit, one of Israel’s four health maintenance organizations

-At Nebula Genomics, our job is to simply give you the best Whole Genome Sequencing technique money can buy.
-Our test proudly stands above other whole genome sequencing kits.
+At Nebula Genomics, our job is to give you the best Whole Genome Sequencing technique money can buy.
+Our test proudly stands above other kits.
 This is because we analyze over 6,000,000,000 positions on your DNA.
 We’re experts in this field, and our expertise is reflected in the detailed report we give to every consumer.

-We also offer genetic testing, which provides deep ancestry reporting with a full Y chromosome and mtDNA sequencing in collaboration with FTDNA.
-Our collaboration with FTDNA makes it easier for us to map out your family tree.
+We also offer genetic testing, which provides deep ancestry reporting with a full Y chromosome and mtDNA sequencing.
+Our collaborations make it easier for us to map out your family tree.
 This way, you can satisfy your curiosity about your origins.

-We also give you the option to upload raw DNA data to our website to get additional DNA analysis.
+We also give you the option to upload raw DNA data to our website for additional DNA analysis.